Invisible illness: as told by a daughter

 Written on February 4th, 2016

 February 2nd was Rheumatoid Awareness Day.
-I know there are a multitude of causes deserving recognition and that it can be tiring to observe every awareness event, but I encourage you to take this as an opportunity to learn a little bit more about rheumatoid disease and what it means.
+I know there are a multitude of causes deserving recognition and that it can be tiring to observe every awareness event, but I encourage you to take this as an opportunity to learn a little bit more about Rheumatoid Disease and what it means.

-It’s terrifying to face the reality of this disease when someone I love so much is dealing with the symptoms and risks every day, but no matter how much I hate the truth it’s vital that the world starts to see rheumatoid disease for what it really is.
+It’s terrifying to face the reality of this disease when someone I love so much is dealing with the symptoms and risks every day, but no matter how much I hate the truth it’s vital that the world starts to see Rheumatoid Disease for what it really is.